 Well, it took longer than you might think, because I stopped in the middle and wrote another manuscript that I was very inspired about.
 So, if you took out the time that I spent on that other book, it probably took me about a year to draft the book, but I spent at least another year revising it.
-I've made a lot of changes to the book over the last couple of years!
+I made a lot of changes to the book, thanks to input from my editor!

 How did you get the idea for your book?